EcrituresNumeriques/stylo/docs/en_EN/pages/myarticles.md

 ## Expand other article functions

-To expand other article functions, you must click on the "+" icon, positioned to the left of the title of your article:
+To expand other article functions, you must click on the rafter, positioned to the left of the title of your article:

 ![Plus](uploads/images/plus.png)